RakhithJK/dbeaver-dbeaver-wiki/Data.md

 The Data tab of the Database Object Editor is a data editor that appears only for tables and views.
-The Data editor allows filtering and editing the data of a table or view.
+The Data editor allows the filtering and editing of data of a table or view.

 The central part of the Data tab is a data table.
 Besides the data table, the editor contains two toolbars and a filter field: